whereistejas/old-blog-backup/_posts/2020-10-10-SAP-HANA-XSA-Synonyms.md

 With all the speed and power of HANA, it makes much more sense to **do as much processing as possible in the HANA database itself**, at the lowest level; before passing data to the application-side processing logic. *CDS views*, *AMDP* and *stored procedures*, allow us to move much of the processing logic from ABAP or the application-side to the HANA database.

 But, wouldn't it be even better, if we could just build an application that was completely native to HANA, with no Netweaver AS?
 This is the exact idea behind the **SAP HANA XS application programming model, where a lightweight javascript runtime is embedded directly into the HANA database**.
-SAP HANA XSA is the lastest iteration of this concept.
+SAP HANA XSA is the latest iteration of this concept.
 More conceptual information about SAP HANA XSA programming model can be found in [this](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.04/en-US/df19a03dc07e4ba19db4e0006c1da429.html) document [<sup>6</sup>](#references).

 This provides us with the ability to **write our database and business logic on the HANA database**, itself.
 Not only does this provide us with a significant performance boost, but it also comes along with numerous other improvements, on the front of security and operations.
 The SAP HANA XSA application, is also called a MTA application, which stands for, multi-target application.
 The newer SAP CAP (Cloud Application Programming) model also uses MTA to deploy its applications.

 This newer model of making applications, is based on an open-source project called **Cloud Foundry**.
 Cloud Foundry sets an open standard for how applications aimed for cloud-platforms, should be developed and deployed.

-This is a huge benefit, as this makes porting applications between SAP cloud and other cloud providers, easy and convienient.
+This is a huge benefit, as this makes porting applications between SAP cloud and other cloud providers, easy and convenient.
 SAP HANA XSA is a modded version of vanilla-Cloud Foundry, which comes with a lot of additions that tune it for HANA.

 The SAP HANA XSA model provides the following benefits:
 1. This application model, takes full advantage of cloud technologies like **microservices** and **containers**.
 This adds a new layer of control, security and ease of operations for the applications we develop and deploy.
 All applications in SAP HANA XSA are deployed as containers, that are built from scratch, each time.
 These containers are called HDI containers, which stands for, HANA Deployment Infrastructure.